kaseuwilliam/Rock-Paper-Scissors/README.md

   - the play method should have the appropriate error handling so that if a user inputs an invalid response, then the program doesn't crash.
 - [✅] the `computer.py` file should choose a random action to play (i.e. rock, paper, scissor).
 - [✅] the `actions.py` file should implement the rock-paper-scissors logic of the game.
-  -  Paper beats rock, rock beats scissor, and scissor beats paper,
+  -  Paper beats rock, rock beats scissor, and scissor beats paper.
 - [✅] the game should run until a player wins 3 games.
 - [✅] display the winner and loser at the end of the game.